 Consider making make a pesto, balsamic glaze or other dressing to season your veggies before and/or after grilling them.

 Another perfectly grill-able vegetarian option are plant-based meat alternatives, like veggie burgers, imitation beef patties and faux chicken.

 If you don’t own a fire pit or have the means of making a bonfire, you can easily make s’mores with a grill.
 If you’re looking for a healthier sweet, try grilling some fresh fruit.

 You can grill essentially any fruit, but some popular ones are seasonal, like peaches, pineapple, plums and strawberries.
 Grilling fruit causes the natural sugars to caramelize, making them warm, sweet and jam-like.

 Cut your preferred fruits into pieces and make kebabs or simply grill halved fruits.
-Enjoy them plain, or season your fruit with a bit of cinnamon, honey/sugar and/or lemon juice.
-And no one will argue with a spoonful of vanilla ice cream or dollop of whipped cream.
+Enjoy them plain or season your fruit with a bit of cinnamon, honey/sugar and/or lemon juice.
+And, when they’re ready to serve, no one will argue with a spoonful of vanilla ice cream or dollop of whipped cream on top.

-To enjoy your BBQ to the fullest, check your grill for leaks before use, keep your grill 10 feet away from your home and have a fire extinguisher nearby.
+To enjoy your next barbecue to the fullest, check your grill for gas leaks before use, keep your grill at least 10 feet away from your home and have a fire extinguisher nearby.

 Which of these barbecue theme ideas would you like to try?
 Tell us in the comments below.